mesosphere-backup/etcd-mesos/docs/architecture.md

 * etcd-mesos-proxy is a normal etcd proxy that has been configured to communicate with etcd running on mesos

+### Health Checking
+Etcd-mesos performs a health check that attempts to connect to each known Etcd server and query the current RAFT commit and leadership term indices.
+If the RAFT commit index fails to increase, it means that the leader is not successfully performing AppendEntries RPC's.
+If the RAFT leadership term is increasing, it means that nodes are failing to hear from a leader for long enough to trigger a leader election, which effectively dethrones the previous leader if a majority of live nodes receive the RequestVotes RPC from a candidate.

+(bonus: It's possible for network partitions to trigger this situation fairly easily, and if a partition arises between certain nodes but not between others, it's possible for candidates to alternatively dethrone each other until the partition heals.)

+No Etcd nodes will be launched unless a cluster has been determined to be in a healthy state.

 ### Failure Responses
 #### ZK
 * If a mesos master loses connectivity to ZK, it will commit suicide as it can no longer guarantee that it is the authoritative master.